binance/binance-spot-api-docs/rest-api.md

 ### RSA Keys

-This will be a step by step process how to create the signature payload to send a valid signed payload.
+* This will be a step by step process how to create the signature payload to send a valid signed payload.

-We support `PKCS#8` currently.
+* We support `PKCS#8` currently.

-To get your API key, you need to upload your RSA Public Key to your account and a corresponding API key will be provided for you.
+* To get your API key, you need to upload your RSA Public Key to your account and a corresponding API key will be provided for you.

-For this example, the private key will be referenced as `./test-prv-key.pem`
+* For this example, the private key will be referenced as `test-prv-key.pem`

 Key | Value
 ------------ | ------------